 Additionally, distilled water pulls minerals from any material it comes into contact with.
 In other words, if you store your homemade distilled water in a plastic jug for extended periods of time, you’ll find that chemicals begin to leak into it.
 This exacerbates the drinkability issue.

 If you’re looking to purify water for drinking purposes, you’ll find whole house water filters to be much more effective.
+You can also check out the Pro Health System which is a seven-stage whole house water filtration system that is perfect for Phoenix, AZ residents.

 As for distilled water, you’ll find it very helpful for things such as: